EbrahimKaram/LebanonElectricity/README.md

 ## The Exits
 Every one of those stations has several exits and it seems those exits are region specific. the names are sometimes counties and areas but not always.
+From our Analysis, we know that there are 993 exits in total.

+The Exits per station can range from 1 to 41

+الحرج station has the most exits (41)
+نهر ابراهيم 3 has the least exits (1)

 # How was this done
 ## Getting The Exits per Station